 The Fund changed its investment objective and strategies effective November 15, 2019 and August 15, 2016.
 Performance information for periods prior to November 15, 2019 and August 15, 2016 reflect different investment strategies.
-In connection with the change in investment objective and strategy on November 15, 2019, the Fund changed its name from Aberdeen Global Unconstrained Fixed Income Fund to Aberdeen Global Fixed Income Fund to Aberdeen Global Unconstrained Fixed Income Fund to Aberdeen Global Fixed Income Fund to Aberdeen Global Unconstrained Fixed Income Fund.
+In connection with the change in investment objective and strategy on November 15, 2019, the Fund changed its name from Aberdeen Global Unconstrained Fixed Income Fund to Aberdeen Global Absolute Return Strategies Fund.
+In connection with the change in investment objective and strategy on August 15, 2016, the Fund changed its name from Aberdeen Global Fixed Income Fund to Aberdeen Global Unconstrained Fixed Income Fund.
+In connection with the change in investment objective and strategy on August 15, 2016, the Fund changed its name from Aberdeen Global Fixed Income Fund to Aberdeen Global Unconstrained Fixed Income Fund.